realm/realm-dotnet/wrappers/README.md

 Building Wrappers on macOS
 --------------------------

-These instructions assume you may have downloaded a zip from gitub of the realm-dotnet source, or checked out a clone and then downloaded ObjectStore as above.
+These instructions assume you have either downloaded a zip from gitub of the realm-dotnet source, or checked out a clone, and then downloaded ObjectStore as above.

 1. `cd wrappers`
 1. `make clean`